Azure/doAzureParallel/README.md

 You can also check out information on low-priority pricing [here](https://azure.microsoft.com/en-us/pricing/details/batch/).

-### Distributing Data
-When developing at scale, you may also want to chunk up your data and distribute the data across your nodes.
-Learn more about that [here](./docs/21-distributing-data.md#chunking-data)

 ### Using %do% vs %dopar%
 When developing at scale, it is always recommended that you test and debug your code locally first.
 Switch between *%dopar%* and *%do%* to toggle between running in parallel on Azure and running in sequence on your local machine.